Cambrai Madonna: Legend and history

 The Cambrai Madonna was acquired by Jean Allarmet Cardinal of Brogny (d.
 1426), who gave it to his secretary Fursy de Bruille, a canon of the Cambrai cathedral chapter, in Rome in 1440.
 De Bruille brought it to Cambrai, accepting its provenance as a work painted by Saint Luke, and in 1450 presented it to the Old Cambrai Cathedral, where it was installed with great ceremony in its Chapel of the Holy Trinity the following year on August 13, the eve of the Feast of the Assumption.
 Almost immediately it became the object of fervent pilgrimage, reflecting a contemporary appetite for new types of devotional imagery.
 A confraternity was established in 1453 for the "care and veneration" of the relic, which from 1455 was carried in procession through the town on the Feast of the Assumption (August 15).

 The legend that developed around the icon held that it was secretly revered in Jerusalem during the persecutions.
 It was supposedly gifted to Aelia Pulcheria, daughter of Eastern Roman Emperor Arcadius in 430 and taken to Constantinople where it was publicly honored over the centuries.

-In Cambrai, the work attracted thousands of pilgrims, including Philip the Good (1457), Charles the Bold (1460) and Louis XI of France, who left his kingdom to see it in 1468, 1477 and 1478.
+In Cambrai, the work attracted thousands of pilgrims, including Philip the Good (1457), Charles the Bold (1460), and Louis XI, who left his kingdom to see it in 1468, 1477 and 1478.
 Philip the Good encouraged the growth of a cult around the painting, commissioning numerous copies following the Fall of Constantinople in 1453.
 Philip hoped that the Cambrai Madonna would serve as a significant icon, around which he could rally sufficient religious fervour to launch a crusade to retake the city.

 Byzantine Madonnas, and their Italian derivatives, were widely used as prototypes by Early Netherlandish artists from the 1420s with Robert Campin and Jan van Eyck.
 This was a period when commerce and a desire for piety and salvation, and sometimes politics, drove the commissioners of devotional art works.
 Painters who explicitly adapted the Cambrai Madonna include Petrus Christus who was commissioned in 1454 to produce three separate copies, Rogier van der Weyden, Dieric Bouts and Gerard David.
 In general the Netherlandish artists sought to further humanise the image, through such devices as extending the child's arm towards his mother and painting the child in a more realistic manner.